mendix/docs/content/en/docs/howto/logic-business-rules/add-action-to-workflow-toolbox.md

 * Familiarize yourself with workflow terms.
 For more information, see [Workflows](/refguide/workflows/).
 * Install Atlas 3 from the Mendix Marketplace.
 As a result of installing Atlas 3, your app should contain the following modules that Workflow Commons depends on: Atlas_Core, Atlas_Web_Content, and DataGrid.
 * Your app has the following optional modules [Workflow Commons](https://marketplace.mendix.com/link/component/117066) and [Mendix SSO](https://marketplace.mendix.com/link/component/111349) modules for better developer experience.
-For more information on how to set up Workflow Commons in an existing app, see [Adding a Workflow to an Existing App with Workflow Commons](/refguide/workflow-setting-up-app/).
+For more information on how to set up Workflow Commons in an existing app, see [Adding a Workflow to an Existing App: Using Workflow Commons](/refguide/workflow-setting-up-app/).

 ## 3 Exposing the Microflow as the Workflow Action